Open-Source-Life/AxolotlDrive/README.md

 An open-source, self-hosted Google Drive alternative built with Go.

+> I hate go go is trash go can't work with this one

 > **NOTE:** AxolotlDrive is a complete rewrite of RustyDrive in Go.
 We realized that while Rust provides excellent performance, Go offers a more accessible entry point for contributors and is perfectly suited for self-hosted applications.

 ## Description